MattW0/DaikoPublic/content/Nations/Daicon Kingdom/Towns/Dunmarrow/NPCs/Vel Drayk, the Inkfinger.md

 >- **Tier III “Mirrored”**: Reverse-enchanted to reflect bearer’s aura and simulate a real glyphmatch.
 Dangerous and rare.
 (450 gp, requires favor)

 > [!faq] **Hooks**
-> - [[Caldra Sunhelm|Caldra Sunhelm]] has purchased a fake ID of Tier II.
+> - [[Party/Krah Krah Gang/Caldra Sunhelm|Caldra Sunhelm]] has purchased a fake ID of Tier II.
 They left in suspective trust.
 ## Other
 - Vel is polite and helpful but never volunteers information.
 - He likes the party if they amuse him — and especially if they owe him.